Cande8a/evaluation_attempts/README.md

 # evaluation_attempts
-Here are some attempts to use in my private projects
+Here are some random attempts to use in my private projects